Configure antivirus software and remove a la mode files from Quarantine

 This document explains what to do if your antivirus software places a la mode system files into Quarantine.

-The text [YourUserName] in the file path is the user name you use to log into Windows.
+The text [YourUserName] in this file path is the user name you use to log into Windows.

-Once the necessary exclusions have been configured, the files that were deleted must be replaced.
+Once the above exclusions have been configured, you need to replace any missing files.
 If your files were added to a "virus Quarantine," you may be able to restore them using documentation found on your antivirus provider's website.
-However, the easiest way to get back up and running is by reinstalling your software, then checking for updates to verify that everything is up‑to‑date.
+However, the easiest way to get back up and running is by using our Tech Support Assistant (TSA).

-If you're still having trouble after following these instructions, please call our support department at 1‑800‑ALAMODE for further assistance.
+That's it!
+You're free to open TOTAL again and resume working.
+If you're still having trouble after following these instructions, please call us at 1‑800‑ALAMODE for further assistance.